skylicht-lab/skylicht-engine/README.md

 ## Features [WIP]

-## Usage [WIP]

 ## Editor [WIP]

 ## Contributing

-You are welcome if you want to contribute to `Skylicht Engine`.
+If you want to contribute to `Skylicht Engine`.
+Open an issues and submit a pull request to this repository.
-You can add an issue on Github, create new branch, commit your work and merge to master.
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 ## License